 The Federal Student Right-to-Know, Crime Awareness, and Campus Security Act, now cited as the "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" and herein identified as the "Clery Report," requires institutions of higher education to annually prepare and publish a report concerning campus crime statistics and security policies.
-The report is distributed through appropriate publications, mailings, or computer networks to all current students and employees and all prospective students and employees upon request.
+The report is distributed through appropriate publications, mailings, or computer networks to all current students and employees and is available to all prospective students and employees upon request or online.
 The report contains annual specific campus crime and arrests statistics and policies and practices to promote crime awareness, campus safety, and security.
-The Division of Student Affairs prepares this report.
+The Division of Student Affairs prepares this report in conjunction with the Rogers State University Police Department.